morgval/GS-Dashboard/README.md

 ## Setting Up
+Download Jupyter folder for local use and the Python folder for the actual Python package.
+Each folder contains the requirements file required to run and download dependencies.
+After appropriate dependencies are installed, proceed with setting up the Mongo Server.

 ### Running the Mongo Server
 For this application, we used the document-oriented database program MongoDB.
 I have simply utilized the free, open-source community version to run locally.
 This README assumes operation on Windows 10, but you can email me if you would like directions for installing on Linux Ubuntu.
 #### Installation
-You will want to install the following Mongo packages:
+You will also want to install the following Mongo packages:
 * [MongoDB Community Server](https://www.mongodb.com/try/download/community)
 * [MongoDB Tools](https://www.mongodb.com/try/download/tools)
 * [MongoDB Shell](https://www.mongodb.com/try/download/tools) - this one is not so necessary to download unless users will be accessing the database directly and not through the Python module provided.